Gleyber Torres Player Props: Yankees vs. Mariners

 Gleyber Torres At The Plate

-- Torres is hitting .263 with eight doubles, a triple, nine home runs and 25 walks.
+- Torres is batting .265 with eight doubles, a triple, nine home runs and 25 walks.

-- Torres enters this game on a eight-game hitting streak.
-Over the course of his last outings, he's hitting .300 with two homers.
+- Torres will look to extend his nine-game hitting streak.
+He's batting .273 over the course of his last outings.

+- Torres has reached base via a hit in 39 games this year (of 54 played), and had multiple hits in 14 of those games.

-- Torres has had an RBI in 15 games this season (28.3%), including eight multi-RBI outings (15.1%).
-He has also driven home three or more of his team's runs in two contests.
+- Torres has had at least one RBI in 27.8% of his games this season (15 of 54), with more than one RBI eight times (14.8%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 50.9% of his games this season, with two or more runs scored in 11.3%.
+- He has scored in 28 games this year (51.9%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.